amadeuio/battleship/README.md

 **Responsiveness**

-- The game adapts to various screen sizes: desktop, tablet and mobile
+- The game adapts to various screen sizes: desktop, tablet and mobile.

 ## Tech Stack